 For further information on transport see the Sunninghill Transport Policy.
 Staff who drive school minibuses will have taken the minibus test.
 When planning account must be made of the distance travelled.
-If over 45 minutes two members of staff/drivers will be needed.

 As a rule, staff will not carry pupils on visits in their cars.
 However, should it be necessary they must ensure that their vehicle is properly licensed and that the insurance covers its use on school business.